ilya-khadykin/notes-outdated/README.md

 # My notes

-Here I post my notes concerning programming and stuff like that.
-See more information on wiki page - https://github.com/m-a-ge/notes/wiki/Home-Page
+This is my list of notes about different kinds of things, but mostly related to IT, programming and related topics

+- [HTML][1]

+[1]: ./html.md